ROCm/rccl-tests/doc/PERFORMANCE.md

-# Performance reported by NCCL tests
+# Performance reported by RCCL tests

-NCCL tests report the average operation time in ms, and two bandwidths in GB/s : algorithm bandwidth and bus bandwidth.
+RCCL tests report the average operation time in ms, and two bandwidths in GB/s : algorithm bandwidth and bus bandwidth.
 This page explains what those numbers mean and what you should expect depending on the hardware used.

 # Time